wur-bioinformatics/introduction-to-bioinformatics/week5.md

 based on transcriptomics measurements.
 Three general analyses will be discussed below, but note that to detect relationships between experimental conditions and mRNA expression patterns, it is important to be aware what can cause variation in mRNA levels.
-Some of thease causes may be intended variation, some will cause noise.
+Some of these causes may be intended variation, some will cause noise.

 mRNA levels: